HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	The answer depends on your experience with the keychain.
-Here is how I would approach it:
+Here's how I would approach it:

 	>I have used the iOS Keychain to securely store an retrieve sensitive data, such as authentication tokens or user credentials.
 I ensure that the keychain items use appropriate accessibility levels depending on the use case—for example, `.whenUnlocked` for tokens that should only be available when the device is unlocked, or `.whenPasscodeSetThisDeviceOnly` with `.userPresence` to add biometric protection via Face ID or Touch ID.
 It's very convenient to use an access control mechanism along with the keychain, such as requiring a passcode or biometric authentication, to ensure that only authorized users can access the data.
 	</details>